robertbraeutigam/scan/README.md

 gateway, the gateway must respond.

-A query with 0 target keys is a wildcard query, which means *all* devices in the local network must respond if sent as a broadcast frame.
+A query with 0 target keys is a wildcard query, which means *all* devices in the local network must respond.
 If sent to a gateway, the gateway must respond with all the identity keys that are reachable through the gateway.
+The gateway itself may mirror this request onto the "other" side of the gateway.

 Note that wildcard queries may or may not return all devices depending on online/offline status, or network topology, timeouts or network congestion.